School of Information Technology

 - Doctoral education in informatics (within Information Technology)

-Staff within the inom Technology Area is listed on the page under the research environment Information Technology:
+Staff within the inom Technology Area is listed on the page under the research environment Embedded and Intelligent Systems (EIS):

 Technology Area Aware Intelligent Systems